Thijzer/symfony-boilerplate/BLOGGER_GUIDE.md

 #### data model

 In the `page` directory of the templates directory.
-Make the file
+Make the file.

 * sidebar.html.twig